CauldronDevelopmentLLC/embedded-v8/gn/docs/reference.md

 #### **Command-specific switches**

 ```
+  --force
+      Ignores specifications of "check_includes = false" and checks all
+      target's files that match the target label.

   --check-generated
       Generated files are normally not checked since they do not exist
       until after a build.
 With this flag, those generated files that
       can be found on disk are also checked.

-  --check-system
-     Check system style includes (using <angle brackets>) in addition to
-     "double quote" includes.

-  --default-toolchain
-      Normally wildcard targets are matched in all toolchains.
-This
-      switch makes wildcard labels with no explicit toolchain reference
-      only match targets in the default toolchain.

-      Non-wildcard inputs with no explicit toolchain specification will
-      always match only a target in the default toolchain if one exists.

-  --force
-      Ignores specifications of "check_includes = false" and checks all
-      target's files that match the target label.
 ```

 #### **What gets checked**

 ```
   The .gn file may specify a list of targets to be checked in the list
   check_targets (see "gn help dotfile").
-Alternatively, the .gn file may
-  specify a list of targets not to be checked in no_check_targets.
-If a label
+If a label pattern is specified
-  pattern is specified on the command line, neither check_targets or
+  on the command line, check_targets is not used.
-  no_check_targets is used.

   Targets can opt-out from checking with "check_includes = false" (see
   "gn help check_includes").